jatin-1305/PDFSense-AI/README.md

-# PDFSense AI (RAG-Based Multi-Document QA System using LangChain & Groq)
+# PDFSense AI: RAG-Based Multi-Document QA System using LangChain, Groq & Streamlit

 ## 📌 Overview
-**PDFSense-AI** is an AI-powered document intelligence system that enables users to interact with multiple PDF documents using natural language.
+**PDFSense-AI** is an AI-powered document intelligence system that enables users to interact with multiple PDF documents through a simple and intuitive web interface.

-Built using **Retrieval-Augmented Generation (RAG)**, **LangChain**, and **Groq LLMs**, the system retrieves relevant context from uploaded PDFs and generates accurate, context-aware answers.
-It also incorporates **chat history memory**, allowing for more conversational and context-aware interactions.
+Built using **Retrieval-Augmented Generation (RAG)**, **LangChain**, and **Groq LLMs**, the system retrieves relevant information from uploaded PDFs and generates accurate, context-aware answers.
+It also leverages **chat history memory** to support conversational interactions.

+The application is deployed with a **Streamlit UI**, making it easy to upload documents and ask questions in real time.

 ---

 ## 🚀 Features
 - 📄 Upload and query **multiple PDF documents**
+- 🌐 Interactive **Streamlit web interface**
-- 🔍 **Semantic search** using embeddings (not keyword-based)
+- 🔍 **Semantic search** using embeddings
 - 🤖 **Accurate answers using RAG architecture**
 - ⚡ High-speed inference using **Groq LLMs**
-- 🧠 **Chat history memory** for contextual conversations
+- 🧠 **Chat history memory** for conversational context
 - 📚 Reduced hallucination via document-grounded responses

 ---